 However, most of these hikes are not a walk in the park.

 You do not want to take your kids or family to a death-defying expedition like Bright Angel or Abrams Falls trail.
-Luckily, there are some hiking trails which are fairly easy and extremely beautiful at the same time.
+Luckily, there are some hiking trails that are fairly easy and extremely beautiful at the same time.
 If you are looking to spend some quality time with your family, choose from one of the following.

 1. Jordan Pond Path